June 2021 Non-farm Payroll Forecast: The Growing Bid/Ask Spread Between Employers and Employees

 The S&P 500 LinkUp Jobs Index continued its climb as well, rising just under 1% this week.
 Since the beginning of the year, The weekly index, which measures labor demand for all the companies in the S&P 500, is up 35% with Communication Services leading all sectors.

 Another metric we track is Monthly Closed Duration which measures the average number of days that openings are posted on employer websites in the U.S. before they are removed, presumably because they are filled.
 Essentially, duration measures hiring velocity (inversely as fewer days equates to faster hiring), and in June duration fell slightly to just over 40 days meaning that the pace of hiring picked up modestly in June.

 The only data point that might be cause for concern, new job openings in the U.S. fell 2% with more than half the states seeing a drop in new job openings and only 17 states seeing an increase.

-Based on our data, we are forecasting net job gains of 700,000 in June, just slightly above consensus estimates.
+Based on our job data, we are forecasting nonfarm payroll report to net job gains of 700,000 in June, just slightly above consensus estimates.

 I hope everyone has a great 4th of July.

 Get a Shot and Wear a Mask to Save Lives and Help the Job Market.
 Jabs and Jobs!